 “I think parents need to start teaching children about the importance of managing money at an early age.
 Sometimes parents wait until their children are in their teens before they start talking about managing money when they could be starting when their children are in preschool,” investor Warren Buffet said to CNBC.
 Waiting for too long to educate children about money risks developing negative financial behaviors that can be difficult to remove later in life.
 When reason-based financial practices are inculcated in childhood, like all good habits, they will stick on for the rest of their lives.

 Make your children aware of the importance of saving money.
+This is one of the most important aspects of financial education.
 Since they are not adults, the children are not exposed to the harsh realities of life and are completely oblivious to how savings stabilizes life.
 To develop a culture of savings, try buying them things only when they save enough money from their monthly allowance.
 For instance, if you give children $20 every month as an allowance and they want an item that costs about $50, ask them to save for it.
 If they save $10 per month, the child will be able to buy the item in five months.
 This will teach your children the importance of savings, while at the same time instilling virtues like patience, an important lesson in their financial education.

 A person will not be able to get everything they want in life.
 To get something, you may have to give up on something else that you dearly want.
 It is critical that this truth is understood early on in life.
 Even if you are in a position to buy whatever they want, it is better that you make them choose.
 If your child demands that you buy all the different variations of the toy at the store, ask them to select one.
 As parents, following this principle will ensure that your children are capable of distinguishing between the things they really want from those they just like.